dabeng/interview/README.md

 # open source

-- Do you have some long-term maintenance repos on github or you interested in ?
-Can you share core principles, killer features, accumulated experience about how to promote repo and so on.
+- Do you have some long-term maintenance repos on github or any repos you interested in ?
+You can share core principles, killer features, accumulated experience about how to promote repo and so on.

 # HTML